tabilzad/ktor-docs-plugin/README.md

 }

 ```

 ### Endpoint and field descriptions

-Annotate the HTTP methods of the route with `@KtorDescription`
+Annotate the HTTP methods or class fields with `@KtorDescription`.

 ```kotlin
 import io.github.tabilzad.ktor.KtorDocs